 The workaround for this is to first export a theme file from PowerPoint and then use that as a basis to create your own theme.
 Since any theme file exported from PowerPoint has a complete set of parameters, you can happily edit the parameters you want while leaving other values untouched.
 Then save the theme file from within Theme Builder, preferably as a new theme file, and try applying it within PowerPoint!

-See Also: Theme XML Files
+You May Also Like: Theme XML Files